Our Verdict for insteon hub

 About the Manufacturer

 According to Wikipedia, Insteon was founded in 2005.
 The company is owned by Smartlabs, which is also the parent company of home automation retailer Smarthome.com.
-Insteon owns a patent for the dual-mesh communications technology that uses both radio frequency and powerline technology.
+Insteon owns a patent for the dual-mesh communications technology that uses both radio frequency and powerline technology in Insteon Hub.